XTRABYTES/XCITE.OLD/xcite_version_history.md

     - The android app is listed under early access for public beta testing
     - The iOS app is available under Apple TESTFLIGHT for beta testing
 - Testenet network beta testing
-- Application section has been disabled for further optimization and bug fixes
+- Apps section has been disabled for further optimization and bug fixes
+- Navigation keys/swipe implementation

 ## Version [0.5.0]: